Table of Contents

-Amazon’s buyer opt-out option might seem to be scary at the first glance.
-Many third-party merchants ask themselves how to generate revenues if most of the customers decide to opt out Amazon emails?
+Amazon’s buyer opt-out option might seem to be scary at first glance.
+Many third-party merchants ask themselves how to generate revenues if most of the customers decide to opt-out Amazon emails?

 Additionally, you are not the only one who faced with such a move by Amazon.
 Your competitors are also going to experience a similar scenario; if you are going to be negatively impacted by it, so does your competitors.
 Thus, it won’t leave any mark on your business on the basis of market competition.

 You might not want to solicit feedback from people who are reluctant to provide it

 Imagine the situation where Amazon has reversed its opt-out policy, making it possible to contact every buyer for feedback.
 It will surely increase the number of potential recipients of your letters.
 However, after knowing that there are certain clients who are reluctant to provide their feedback, would you wish to receive reviews from them?
 Would you not wish to bypass any negative reviews or feedback from their side?

 It is extremely important to understand that buyers who wish to avail the Amazon’s Opt-out Policy do so for a reason.
 They might be too busy to cater to your questions, their inbox might be full of other important messages or they might simply wish to avoid any sort of communication with the sellers.
 Sending any type of Amazon feedback request is least likely to be replied with a positive answer.
 Rather, chances are high where the response might not turn out to be favorable for you.

 Are there any penalties for sending requests to opted-out buyers?